open-socialism/open-socialism-site/introduction.md

 It's also worth nothing that capitalism and democracy are 300 years old.
 Are we saying that in 300 years of development including the explosion of modern technology this very old system is essentially the best conceivable?

 Also modern DC is very UNdemocratic and UNcapitalistic.
 Using wealth and power for political influence is the antithesis of democracy and the free market (capitalism).
 'The current system is the best and only one possible' is overly simplistic.
-There are many people who simple want to fix DC by moving to more democracy and capitalism.
+[There are many people who simple want to fix DC by moving to more democracy and capitalism](https://www.youtube.com/watch?v=5fbvquHSPJU){:target="_blank"}.
 Point being the current iteration of DC is certainly not the be all and end all of societal systems!

 ## The Problem To Solve